-Identification, measurement and continuous monitoring are the three key elements that guide the risk management of our activities
+Identification, measurement and continuous monitoring are the three key elements that guide the management of the risk of our activities

 The risks associated with CDP Group activities are subject to control on three levels: starting with the first level checks carried out by the operating units, in the second level controls, the Chief Risk Officer ensures the monitoring of the Group’s overall risk profile, defining the methodologies and monitoring exposure to the various types of risk and presenting them clearly to the Senior Management and the Board of Directors, while Internal Auditing assesses the suitability of the internal monitoring system to ensure its effectiveness and efficiency.
 The entire risk monitoring process, in line with best practice, is divided into the following phases:

-The different types of risk are defined within the Group Risk Policy, which is approved by the Board of Directors and updated every six months, it is outlined in the Risk Regulation and associated documents, which each relate to a specific risk category.
+The different types of risk are defined within the Group Risk Policy, which is approved by the Board of Directors and updated every six months, as outlined in the Risk Regulation and associated documents, which each relate to a specific risk category.

 The Risk Policy represents the Group's Risk Appetite Framework, which is the main tool that the Board of Directors uses to define CDP’s appetite for risk, tolerance thresholds, risk limits, risk governance policies and organisational processes.